Fredd124/Chovem-Almondegas-NEAT-IA/README.md

 ## Customization

   * AI configurations can be adjusted in config-feedforward.txt.
-Parameters like population size, fitness criteria, and network topology can be tweaked here.
+Parameters like population size can be tweaked here.
-  * To understand the configuration settings, refer to the [NEAT documentation](https://neat-python.readthedocs.io/en/latest/)
+  * To further understandment of the configuration settings, refer to the [NEAT documentation](https://neat-python.readthedocs.io/en/latest/)

-## How It Works

-  The game utilizes Pygame for rendering and handling game mechanics.
-The NEAT algorithm, implemented through the NEAT-Python library, is used to train an AI to play the game.
-The AI receives input from the game state and decides on actions to avoid obstacles.
-With each generation, the AI's performance is evaluated, and the most successful neural network topologies are used to breed the next generation.